edgexfoundry/edgex-docs/docs_src/microservices/application/V2Migration.md

 ### Code

-The first changes you will encounter in your code are that the `AppFunctionsSDK` and `Context` structs have be abstracted into the in `ApplicationService` and `AppFunctionContext` APIs.
+The first changes you will encounter in your code are that the `AppFunctionsSDK` and `Context` structs have be abstracted into the new `ApplicationService` and `AppFunctionContext` APIs.
 See the [Application Service API](../ApplicationServiceAPI) and [App Function Context API](../AppFunctionContextAPI) sections for complete details on these new APIs.

 #### main()

-The following changes to you `main()` function will be necessary.
+The following changes to your `main()` function will be necessary.

 ##### Create and Initialize